open62541/open62541/README.md

 - Zero unresolved issues from fuzzing the library in Google's oss-fuzz infrastructure
 - Zero issues indicated by Valgrind (Linux), DrMemory (Windows) and Clang AddressSanitizer / MemorySanitizer for the CTT tests, unit tests and fuzzing

-### Using open62541
+### Documentation and Support

 A general introduction to OPC UA and the open62541 documentation can be found at http://open62541.org/doc/current.
 Past releases of the library can be downloaded at https://github.com/open62541/open62541/releases.
 To use the latest improvements, download a nightly build of the *single-file distribution* (the entire library merged into a single source and header file) from http://open62541.org/releases.
 Nightly builds of MSVC binaries of the library are available [here](https://ci.appveyor.com/project/open62541/open62541/build/artifacts).

-For discussion and help, you can use
+For individual discussion and support, use the following channels

 - the [mailing list](https://groups.google.com/d/forum/open62541)
 - our [IRC channel](http://webchat.freenode.net/?channels=%23open62541)
 - the [bugtracker](https://github.com/open62541/open62541/issues)

+or contact a member of the core development group (see below).

 ### Development